mdfasano/checkers/README.md

 ### Cached DOM Elements
 - game board element
+- offer draw button
+    - prevent all on click events while:
+        - pass priority to other player
+        - display accept and reject buttons to choose from
+            - reject gives priority back to first player
+            - accept sets winner variable to "tie" and calls check winner function
 - resign button
     - overrides the winner value and immediately calls the check winner function
 - play again button